Turkic and Central Eurasian Studies at UW

 of Washington is one of the oldest and most distinguished programs on

 Central Eurasian Studies in the United States.
-CASP is co-sponsored by the
+TCESP is co-sponsored by the

-Ellison Center (EC) for Russian, East European and Central Asian Studies in
+Ellison Center for Russian, East European and Central Asian Studies (REECAS) in

 the Jackson School of International Studies (JSIS) and the Department of